heyunjie0305-svg/Sydney-Property-Affordability/README.md

 ```

 ### 3️⃣ Add ABS household income data

-Joined suburb-level ABS weekly household income data to provide an economic context for each suburb.
+I then joined suburb-level ABS weekly household income data to provide an economic context for each suburb.
 This was an important step because the raw property dataset alone did not contain a suitable household affordability measure.

 ```sql
 JOIN income_data i